UTwelve/Reshade-shaders/README.md

-﻿FFXIVGUILayer.fx - is a  hack UI mask，Not necessarily useful.
+﻿FFXIVGUILayer.fx - is a  hack UI mask，for FFXIV.
+Not necessarily useful for other games，need try